pschatzmann/TinyFTPClient/README.md

 is one of oldest communication protocols: It is easy to implement and therefore rather efficient and you can find plenty of free server implementations on all platforms.

-This is a simple but powerful FTP client library for Arduino provides a Stream based API for the remote files.
+This is a simple but powerful FTP client library for Arduino that provides a Stream based API for the remote files.

 We support